Why Our Baby? A DOUBLE SORROW

 For parents who give birth to a baby with severe disabilities, the grieving process may need to be completed twice.

 The first period of grieving begins when your baby is born and you mourn the baby you expected but did not have.
-Grieving at the death of your baby or child is accepted as a natural reaction but what those around you may not realise is that if is normal to grieve the birth of a baby with a problem.
+Grieving at the death of your baby or child is accepted as a natural reaction, but what those around you may not realise is that it is normal to grieve the birth of a baby with a chromosomal disorder.

 The second period of grieving occurs if your baby or child dies.

 The grief process involves moving through different stages.
 The sequence and the duration of each stage can vary from one individual to another.
 Some emotions you may or may not experience include:

 Shock can result in a feeling of numbness and it can take some time before the news sinks in.
 You may find yourself in denial and emotionally removed from the events that are taking place around you.
 This is nature’s way of protecting you from the trauma, and your system will adapt over a period of time.